Mountain Sport Collective Great technical analysis on back country summits.

 My pack became my Sota Pack and I had been reasonably happy with the following exceptions.

-The water bladder has inadequate support where it ties into the pack; the mounting holes not being reinforced and thus tear easily.
+The Black Wolf water bladder has inadequate support where it ties into the pack; the mounting holes are not reinforced and thus tear easily.
 Gaffer Tape to the rescue.

 The top external zipper failed in April last year.
 More gaffer tape but the stitching supporting the zip is also failing.
 More like a bonding glue than stitching.